elBukkit/MagicPlugin/MIGRATION.md

  * The worth_items list in config.yml has changed to "currency", and the format is different.
    If you have a customized physical economy, please take note!

+ * I changed the type of flags used in the WGCustomFlags integration.
+It seems like they may or may not migrate- if you lose all your custom spell flags, I apologize!

 ## 4.8

 Spell shops were re-balanced.
 You can now tweak the "worth_base" value in config.yml to scale